urbit/docs/using/sail-and-udon.md

 ### Headers

-Headers in Udon begin the line with one or more `#` characters, 'followed by a single space.
+Headers in Udon begin the line with one or more `#` characters, followed by a single space.
 After that space comes the actual text to be displayed.
 The number of leading `#`s corresponds to the resulting HTML header-size element: `#` yields an `<h1>`, `##` yields an `<h2>`, and so on, through `<h6>`.
 The header for this section is `### Headers`.